nathan-dykstra/gcal-notion-integration/README.md

 - Recurring Google Calendar events are broken up into their individual occurrences when synced with Notion.
 Unfortunately Notion does not currently have a recurring event feature (so if you have a Google Calendar event that repeats 10 times, then you'll end up with 10 separate events in Notion)
   - The event info will all sync properly, you'll just end up with a bunch of identical events in Notion, except they're on different dates.
   - If Notion adds recurring events then I might update the program to add proper support.
+- The Notion API does not allow deleting pages.
+To sync deleted events, I added a "Cancelled" field in Notion.
+  - When an event is deleted in Google Calendar, the "Cancelled" checkbox will be checked in Notion.
+  - When the "Cancelled" checkbox is checked in Notion, the event will be deleted from Google Calendar.
+  - The Notion calendar database views are set up to filter out "Cancelled" events, so you won't see them by default.

 ## Setup Instructions